 I have a wide ranging experience in private practice and mental health organisations in London and Cornwall.
 I work with individuals and couples, with a range of difficulties from relationship problems, bereavement, a loss of meaning or purpose in life, anger and aggression issues, depression, anxiety, eating disorders and self-harm, to psychosis and ‘bipolar’ or ‘personality disorders’.

 Before beginning training as a psychoanalyst I worked in the arts and in education.
-I studied fine art at Goldsmiths College in London and maintain a practice as a visual artist and creative writer.
+I studied fine art at Goldsmiths College in London and maintain an engaged practice as a visual artist.
 My involvement in art has given me a deep interest in creativity, in all its forms, and the many ways we can lock ourselves out of it.